Industry-Wide Business Valuation FAQ & Glossary

 Effective Date — see Valuation Date.

-Engagement to Estimate Value — An engagement, or any part of an engagement (for example, a tax, litigation, or acquisition-related engagement), that involves determining the value of a business, business ownership interest, security, or intangible asset.
+Engagement to Estimate Value — An engagement, or any part of an engagement, (for example, a tax, litigation, or acquisition-related engagement).
+And it involves determining the value of the business, business ownership interest, security, or intangible asset.
 Also known as valuation service.

 Enterprise — see Business Enterprise.